 Just two years on from that maiden success, Watson came out on top in one of the all-time great golfing duels, beating Nicklaus by a shot at Turnberry in a battle that came to be known as the Duel in the Sun.

 Yet his most remarkable performance was still to come.
-On his return to Turnberry in 2009 for The 138th Open, a 59-year-old Watson defied all expectations with a masterful showing and held the lead with a single hole to play.
+On his return to Turnberry in 2009, a 59-year-old Watson defied all expectations with a masterful showing and held the lead with a single hole to play.

 An unfortunate bogey at the last ensured he went into a play-off with Stewart Cink, which would be won by the younger man, but Watson had inspired millions by performing so impressively 34 years on from his first Open triumph.